+Have you ever heard of the East African cocktail ‘Dawa’.
+In this post, I tell you just how to make one.
+Read on to make the perfect Dawa from the comfort of your home.
+Ready, steady, go!
 I’m feeling thirsty.
 No, not that kind of thirst—water can do nothing for me right now.
 I mean THIR-STY thirsty.
 Catch my drift?
-(It’s Friday, don’t think too hard! ;-)) (Related: Waragi vs. Konyagi: 2 Great East African Spirits Go Head-To-Head) So…this evening, I’m going to take inspiration from all the honey and lemon I have been handling for my hair and make a Dawa.
-What?
-You don’t know what a Dawa is?
-Hmmm…let me tell you a little more then.
-A Dawa (Swahili for ‘medicine’) is a popular Kenyan cocktail that was popularized by Carnivore (the famous meat eater’s … Continue reading Dawa
+(It’s Friday, don’t think too hard! ;-)) READ ALSO: Waragi vs. Konyagi: 2 Great East African Spirits Go Head-To-Head This evening, I’m going to take inspiration from all the honey and lemon I have been handling for my hair and make … Continue reading Dawa Cocktail (Carnivore)

 In my early twenties, my drink of choice was a gin and tonic.
 I loved gin and tonics because they were so refreshing.
 Poured over a lot of ice, a cool gin and tonic went down smooth with just the right amount of fizz and caused me little trouble the following morning, what with gin being a white spirit (as the say: the darker the spirit, the worse the hangover).
 Whenever I would order a gin and tonic in Nairobi, though, I would often get asked a question that I was rarely clear on how to answer.
-The question was “What gin … Continue reading Gilbey’s Gin vs. Gordon’s Gin: Which Do You Prefer?
+The question was “What gin … Continue reading Gilbey’s vs. Gordon’s Gin

 When I say ‘Bacardi rum‘, what image comes to mind?
 If you are like I was until very recently, you pictured a bottle of clear liquid with the words Bacardi emblazoned across it.
 Is that what you visualized?
 Well, you wouldn’t be very wrong if you also envisioned a bottle of Bacardi dark rum, Bacardi Black, or one with a light gold-colored liquid, Bacardi Gold.
 What?!
 Yes.
 Let me tell you a bit more.